vtexan/whiskey/bars.md

 Canyon's Restaurant and bar (part of Marriott Hotel) - Great old fashioned West End Tavern - Excellent flights

+# Denver
+Bulls and Bush - located in Cherry Creek which is right outside of Denver.
+AWESOME selection of Whiskey - ask for the off-menu menu

 # Las Vegas, NV

 The Whiskey Attic